-Sarah Whelden’s award-winning approach to cinematography always puts the story first.
+Sarah Whelden’s approach to cinematography always puts the story first.
 It starts with asking “why” before ever considering “how.”

-Sarah was selected for the prestigious ASC Vision Mentorship in ’21, working under the tutelage of Polly Morgan, ASC, BSC.
+Sarah was honored with the ASC Vision Mentorship in ’21, working under the tutelage of Polly Morgan, ASC, BSC.
 In ’23 she was among eight DP’s chosen for Netflix & WIF’s inaugural Cinematography Fellowship, which provides guidance from cinematographers Alison Kelly and Sandra Valde-Hansen, ASC.
+The same year she was invited to be a guest panelist and screen her short-form work, a collaboration with Fujifilm’s global camera launch for the GFX100 II, at the renowned ASC Clubhouse.

 Affiliations